MathieuBruneault/phys_512_assignments/Assignment2/README.md

 ## Question 2 d)

 In the way I model my errors, I assume gaussian noise.
 Looking at the full span of data, there is clearly some correlated noise, which has not been taken into consideration in this model.
-Hence, I would not ttrust these errors too much.
+Hence, I would not trust these errors too much.